uib-ub/chc-monorepo/README.md

 ### Useful commands

-Examples here use `pnpm`, but this is easy to fudge up.
-It is recomended to create an alias: `alias pn:"pnpm"`.
+Examples here use `yarn`, but this is easy to fudge up.

 * yarn add -Wd <package> – Add package to root (mainly for devDependencies)
 * yarn add <package> --filter <workspace> – Add package to workspace